ayshaw/Dog-Breed-Project/docs/EDA.md

 ![breed class classification image](https://github.com/ayshaw/Dog-Breed-Project/blob/master/distribution_class.png)

 After classifying per breed we decided to use annotation to find the location of the dog in each image.
-The following results show the distribution size ratio of (height/width) of the location per breed.
+The following results show the distribution size ratio of (height/width) of the location the dog in each image per breed.
+For each breed we have right-skewed distributions.
+The results show that for the eight classification breeds most of the dogs are centered (the 1.0 ratio is the most freqent per breed).
+The size ratio higher/lower than 1.0 showed us that we would be cropping part of the dog when we scaled the images.

 ![breed class classification image](https://github.com/ayshaw/Dog-Breed-Project/blob/master/annotated_fig_ratio.png)